wraithgar/hapi-rate-limit/README.md

 - `ipWhitelist`: `[]` array of IPs for whom to bypass rate limiting.
 Note that a whitelisted IP would also bypass restrictions an authenticated user would otherwise have.
 - `trustProxy`: `false` If true, honor the `X-Forwarded-For` header.
 See note below.
 - `getIpFromProxyHeader`: `undefined` a function which will extract the remote address from the `X-Forwarded-For` header.
 The default implementation takes the first entry.
-`limitExceededResponse`: `() => Boom.tooManyRequests('Rate limit exceeded');` a `function(request, h)` that returns a custom response to be used when the rate limit is hit.
+- `limitExceededResponse`: `() => Boom.tooManyRequests('Rate limit exceeded');` a `function(request, h)` that returns a custom response to be used when the rate limit is hit.
 If the function returns a Boom error, it will be used.
 If it returns an object, the response will be 200 and the payload whatever the function returns.
+- `authLimit`: 5 number of total separate invalid auth attempts that can be made from any given IP.
+Once that limit has been reached the offending IP will be blocked before hapi's auth layer runs.
+Set to `false` to disable this feature.
+- `authToken`: `authToken` this is the attribute that will be looked for either in auth artifacts, or in boom data for thrown errors to rate limit invalid auth attempts.
+For instance you would set `artifacts.authToken` to the value of `headers.authorization` to rate limit invalid authorization headers.

 ## Users